 What’s more, because so many people have embraced instant gratification and entitlement, you will stand out and be noticed.

 Nobody ever said, ‘hey, this guy can’t hold down a job for six months.
 Let’s get him involved in my personal passion project so that he can desert me when I need him most’.
-Similarly, people don’t say, ‘she feel so entitled that she will never be able to follow instructions or make the necessary sacrifices.
+Similarly, people don’t say, ‘she feels so entitled that she will never be able to follow instructions or make the necessary sacrifices.
 Let’s make her a manager because I love working with people like that!’

 That’s not what they need.
 Instead, they’re looking for people they can trust to stick around and work hard.
 And before they draw you into those cool projects and world-changing events, they want proof that’s what you’re capable of.